reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 ### Deploying your application

-In the same command prompt you should be ready to deploy your application.
+First, open a new command prompt.

-First, login to Heroku by typing:
+Then, login to Heroku by typing:

 `heroku login`